brooklynrail/brooklynrail-platform/content/events/2023/06/a-rail-reading-curated-by-jaylen-strong.md

 ---
-title: A Rail Reading curated by jaylen strong
+title: "the shadow loom (shattering enemy time): A Rail Reading curated by jaylen strong"
 deck: Featuring strong, S*an D. Henry Smith, and Jayson P. Smith
 summary: "jaylen strong curates our 141st Wednesday poetry reading with S*an D.
   Henry Smith and Jayson P. Smith "